isomerpages/moe-stmargaretpri/_school-information/Traffic Management.md

 #### **Your walking guide to St. Margaret’s School (Primary)**

 The following videos are created to help you and/or your girl find the way up to the school via the few suggested routes.
-Please play close attention to the crossings, depending which route you are using.
+Please pay close attention to the crossings, depending which route you are using.
 Hope this guide will be useful.

 **From Dhoby Ghaut MRT**
 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/3h1-F5GP2sk?si=q38ZCWC6f3HTAxcm" height="315" width="560"></iframe>